PaarthPandey10/cloud-practitioner-labs/a03-computing-solutions/screenshots/README.md

-# Lab 3 Screenshots – Scale EC2 Instance
+# A3 – Computing Solutions Screenshots

 > Screenshots documenting the steps to scale and reconfigure an EC2 instance using the AWS Console.